This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 When the tour ended, I wanted to stay but alas, I had to return to my life in California.
 That trip forever changed how I viewed solo traveling.

-Contiki is tailor-made for young travelers who want to have a great time.
+Contiki is tailor-made for young travelers who want fun, freedom, and built-in social life.
 On any Contiki tour, you can expect the average age to be from 18 to 28.
 We were all partying like there was no tomorrow and dragging ourselves through the day sightseeing.
 I recommend Contiki to any young traveler looking to explore the world and party at the same time.
 If you’re more laid back and really want to immerse yourself in the culture, Contiki isn’t for you.
 Frankly, if you’re in your 20s then Contiki should be on top of your list…you will walk away with unforgettable memories.

 Should you go on a Contiki tour?
 100% absolutely YES, if you…